Madison clerk reminds absentee voters: Drop boxes closed for April 5 election

 That warning applies statewide after the Wisconsin Elections Commission last month rescinded guidance allowing for the use of drop boxes — which were popular around the state in 2020 during the COVID-19 pandemic — to comply with the Supreme Court’s Feb.
 11 ruling.

-Drop boxes to handle the surge in absentee voting in 2020 as public health officials were warning against large gatherings, like at polling places, only became a lighting rod after Donald Trump lost the presidency, at which point Republicans and conservative groups began pointing out they were not specifically authorized under state law.
+Drop boxes were used to handle the surge in 2020 absentee voting as public health officials were warning against large gatherings, like at polling places.
+The surge became a lighting rod after Donald Trump lost the presidency, at which point Republicans and conservative groups began pointing out they were not specifically authorized under state law.

 People are also reading…